gsdlab/clafer/README.md

 Clafer Compiler
 ===============

-v0.3.14-07-2012
+v0.3.16-7-2012

 Clafer compiler provides a reference language implementation.
-It translates models in Clafer to other formats (e.g. Alloy, XML) to allow for reasoning with existing tools.
+It translates models in Clafer to other formats (e.g. Alloy, XML, HTML, DOT) to allow for reasoning and processing with existing tools.

 Currently, the compiler is used by Clafer Instance Generator ([ClaferIG](https://github.com/gsdlab/claferIG)) and Clafer Wiki ([ClaferWiki](https://github.com/gsdlab/claferwiki)).

 Getting Clafer Tools
 --------------------

-Binary distributions of Clafer and ClaferIG for Windows, Mac, and Linux, can be downloaded from [Downloads Page](http://www.clafer.org/p/software.html).
+Binary distributions of Clafer and ClaferIG for Windows, Mac, and Linux, can be downloaded from [ClaferIG Downloads Page](https://github.com/gsdlab/claferig/downloads).
 In case these binaries do not work on your particular machine configuration, the tools can be easily built from source code, as described below.

 Building & Installation From Source Code
 ----------------------------------------